intrinio/intrinio-realtime-go-sdk/README.md

 ## API Keys

 You will receive your Intrinio API Key after [creating an account](https://intrinio.com/signup).
-You will need a subscription to a [realtime data feed](https://intrinio.com/financial-market-data/options-data) as well.
+You will need a subscription to a [realtime equity data feed](https://intrinio.com/real-time-multi-exchange) or [realtime option data feed](https://intrinio.com/financial-market-data/options-data) as well.

-Please be sure to include you API key in the `intrinio.Config` object passed to the `intrinio.NewClient` routine.
+Please be sure to include you API key in the `intrinio.Config` object passed to either the `intrinio.NewEquitiesClient` or `intrinio.NewOptionsClient` routine.

+Alternatively, you may create an environment variable, `INTRINIO_API_KEY`, and set your API key as the value.
+The `intrinio.LoadConfig(filename)` function will pick it up from there, automatically.

 ## Documentation

 ### Overview

 The Intrinio Realtime Client will handle authorization as well as establishment and management of all necessary WebSocket connections.
 All you need to get started is your API key.
-The first thing that you'll do is create a new `intrinio.Client` object, passing in an `intrinio.Config` object as well as a series of callback functions.
+The first thing that you'll do is create a new `intrinio.Client` object using either the `NewEquitiesClient` or `NewOptionsClient` routine, passing in an `intrinio.Config` object as well as a series of callback functions.
 These callback methods tell the client what types of subscriptions you will be setting up.
-A helper function, `intrinio.LoadConfig()`, is provided to automatically load a `config.json` file that exists in your application's working directory.
-Please be sure that your API key is specified in the `intrinio.Config` object that is passed to the `intrinio.NewClient` routine.
+A helper function, `intrinio.LoadConfig(filename string)`, is provided to automatically load a `.json` file that exists in your application's working directory.
+Please be sure that your API key is specified in the `intrinio.Config` object that is passed to one of the `intrinio.New[Equities/Options]Client` routine.
-Creating an `intrinio.Client` object (with `intrinio.NewClient`) will initialize the object but you will need to call the client object's `Start()` method in order to open the session and start communication with the server.
+Creating an `intrinio.Client` object will initialize the object but you will need to call the client object's `Start()` method in order to open the session and start communication with the server.
 After an `intrinio.Client` object has been created and started, you may subscribe to receive feed updates from the server.
-You may subscribe, dynamically, to option contracts, option chains, or a mixed list thereof.
+You may subscribe, dynamically, to individual or multiple ticker symbols (in the case of an Equities client) or to option contracts, option chains, or a mixed list thereof (in the case of an Options client).
-It is also possible to subscribe to the entire universe of option contracts (i.e. the firehose) by calling the client object's `JoinLobby()` method.
+It is also possible to subscribe to the entire universe of ticker symbols or option contracts (i.e. the firehose) by calling the client object's `JoinLobby()` method.
 The volume of data provided by the `Firehose` can exceed 100Mbps and requires special authorization.
 You may update your subscriptions on the fly, using the client object's `Join` and `Leave` methods.
 The WebSocket client is designed for near-indefinite operation.
 It will automatically reconnect if a connection drops/fails and when then servers turn on every morning.